HBO Asia's original shows premiere at prestigious film fests

 Leading man John Arcilla was named Best Actor, the first Filipino to win the accolade.

-- On The Job is available on streaming service HBO Go, while the rest will be available later on HBO Go as well as HBO (StarHub TV Channel 601, Singtel TV Channel 420).
+On The Job is available on streaming service HBO Go, while the rest will be available later on HBO Go as well as HBO (StarHub TV Channel 601 and Singtel TV Channel 420).